-Located on the banks of the Roanoke River, Williamston, North Carolina is a certified Audubon Sustainable Community and strives to provide their residents with outdoor recreation and conservation techniques.
+Located on the banks of the Roanoke River, Williamston, North Carolina is a certified Audubon Sustainable Community and strives to provide its residents with outdoor recreation and conservation techniques.
 The town is prone to hurricanes and flooding due to its proximity to water and therefore is conscious of how government decisions will affect the environmental health of Williamston.
-Among kayaking, hiking, camping, biking and trails along the Roanoke River Wildlife Refuge, Williamston proudly maintains permeable pavement parking lots by town hall.
+Among kayaking, hiking, camping, biking, and trails along the Roanoke River Wildlife Refuge, Williamston proudly maintains permeable pavement parking lots by the town hall.

 Permeable pavement does exactly the opposite.
-It is typically made of loose gravel, pervious asphalt and pervious concrete.
+It is typically made of loose gravel, pervious asphalt, and pervious concrete.
 These types of surfaces allow rainwater to soak down to the ground below and eliminate runoff.
-It also recharges groundwater, can reduce the surface temperature of the ground and is a much better financial choice.
-Permeable pavement decreases the need for gutters and retention basins, has lower installation costs and has an equal life expectancy to impermeable pavement with less financial upkeep.
+It also recharges groundwater, can reduce the surface temperature of the ground, and is a much better financial choice.
+Permeable pavement decreases the need for gutters and retention basins, has lower installation costs, and has an equal life expectancy to the impermeable pavement with less financial upkeep.

-In 2009, the town of Williamston made the decision to install permeable pavement to the town hall parking lot, and while they are not planning to install any other eco-friendly lots, the effort is appreciated.
+In 2009, the town of Williamston decided to install permeable pavement in the town hall parking lot, and while they are not planning to install any other eco-friendly lots, the effort is appreciated.

-Their contributions to mitigating climate change contributes to their status as an Audubon Certified Sustainable Community, and the unique look of the pavement garners the attention of their residents.
-Dickerson says, “while it’s not a talking point for people, it does stand out in comparison to other lots.
+Their contributions to mitigating climate change contribute to their status as an Audubon Certified Sustainable Community, and the unique look of the pavement garners the attention of their residents.
+Dickerson says, “While it’s not a talking point for people, it does stand out in comparison to other lots.
 The color is lighter gray and the texture is different, and I’ve noticed a lot of people doing double takes.
-I like to use it as an example to show what other people can do in regard to taking steps towards being more environmentally friendly.
+I like to use it as an example to show what other people can do regarding taking steps towards being more environmentally friendly.
 It helps for the town to take the lead and to plan ahead.”

 It is the hope of Williamston officials and environmentalists everywhere that more and more communities will implement changes such as permeable pavement to their towns to provide a more sustainable and secure future.